 By 1992, after years of financial problems and a New Jersey higher education mandate for reform, the County of Hudson was committed to reorganizing HCCC with an urban-style campus and expanded services.
 The HCCC revitalization began with the takeover of the historic Pathside building at 84 Sip Avenue which was converted into classrooms and a library.
 Designed by Jersey City architect John T. Rowland Jr., the former Public Service Building (now PSE&G), completed in 1912, served as the company's trolley terminal and office building.
 The building's iconic covered arcade originally sheltered the trolley cars.
 In 1996, a board room was named for Hudson County Congresswoman Mary Teresa Norton (1925-1951).
 Jersey City purchased the building in 2009.

 In 2017, the Jersey City Redevelopment Agency bought the four-story Pathside building for a new city-owned museum and community center for $9 million.
-In 2021, the city announced plans for the former industrial building to become the North American satellite for the Centre Pompidou, a Paris art museum expected to open in 2026.
-Other Pompidou satellites are in Malaga and Shanghai.
-The Pompidou Museum project in Jersey City is part of the ongoing renovation and rejuvenation of Journal Square with Loew's Theater for the arts and culture.
+In 2021, the city announced plans for the former industrial building to become the North American satellite for the Centre Pompidou Museum in Paris.
+However, the project was abandoned due to lack of support and funding.

 Campus Expansion